 V: Let’s start episode 475 of Secrets of Organ Playing Podcast.
 And today, we would like to talk about our recent trip to Denmark to Svendborg and Copenhagen.
 In Svendborg, we played our organ duet recital, in the Svendborg International Organ Festival, so I thought it could be a nice opportunity to talk about it in greater detail.
 Right, Ausra?

-V: So, Ausra, what was your overall experience about this trip?
+V: Here is the video of the recital for our subscribers to watch.
+So, Ausra, what was your overall experience about this trip?

 A: About the trip, or about the concert?

 A: Well, it was a hard trip, because I was sick during the entire trip, so I had a very severe bacterial infection, and it just began during our trip at the beginning of this, so I had a fever while playing this recital, so it was basically a tough trip.

 V: It was difficult, I think, to travel without antibiotics, and without a prescription, you cannot get it easily.

 A: You cannot get it at all without a prescription, so…